MrJDtech/elaen/README.md

 ## Overview

-V-Learn is an AI-powered learning platform that allows users to create courses, take quizzes, earn certificates, and connect with friends for collaborative learning.
+VLearn is an AI-powered learning platform that allows users to create courses, take quizzes, earn certificates, and connect with friends for collaborative learning.

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).